hanze-hbo-ict/programming2/docs/week1.2.md

 - **3b.** Implement the following functionality: make a methode `add_molecule` in which we can add water or carbondioxyde molecules.
 When we add either of them, the corresponding field is incrementend by one.
 When we add something else than water of carbondioxyde, a `ValueError` is raised, but the program continues to function.
 If nothing else happens, this method returns an empty list

 - **3c.** When we have added a total of 6 CO2-molecules and 12 H2O-molecules, we start of the photosyntheses.
-We decrease the fields `water` and `co2` with 6 and 12 respectively and create three new molecules: `C6H12O6`, `O2` and `H2O`.
-In this case, the method returns a list of tuples: 1 molecule of sugar, 6 molecules of oxygen and 6 molecules of water (as per the general formula stated above).
+We decrease the fields `water` and `co2` with 6 and 12 respectively and create two new molecules: `C6H12O6` and `O2` (and energy, we we ignore that in this exercise).
+In this case, the method returns a list of tuples: 1 molecule of sugar and 6 molecules of oxygen (as per the general formula stated above).

 - **3d.** Make sure that when we print this instance of chloroplast, we get an idea of how many molecules of water and CO2 are already stored in it.